physimals/asl-docs/gui_tutorial.rst

 Having dealt with structural image, and in the process obtained partial volume estimates, we are now in a position to do partial volume correction.
-This does more than simply attempt to estimate the mean perfusion within the grey matter, but attempts to derive and image of gray matter perfusion directly (along with a separate image for white matter).
+This does more than simply attempt to estimate the mean perfusion within the grey matter, but attempts to derive an image of gray matter perfusion directly (along with a separate image for white matter).